ilspy-vscode (powered by ICSharpCode.Decompiler)

 It allows expanding and selecting various nodes, whose decompiled C# code is shown in the editor.

-Loaded assemblies can be closed by right-click on the assemly nodes to show the context menu then select
+Loaded assemblies can be closed by hovering the assemly nodes and clicking the "X" icon.

 See our change log for all of the updates.